highcharts/highcharts/docs/dashboards/types-of-components.md

     @import url("https://code.highcharts.com/css/highcharts.css");
 ```

 The last thing that you have to do is to specify the `type: 'Highcharts'` in the component’s config and that’s it.
 All of the charts options can be defined in the `chartOptions` object.
 You can either define static data, as you would do in the basic highcharts chart, or use the store <LINK TO STORE> to connect some dynamic data.
-The data gets parsed through the `columnKeyMap` option to map correct values from the store to reflect them in the series.
+The data gets parsed through the `columnAssignment` option to map correct values from the store to reflect them in the series.
 [Here is the example](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/samples/dashboards/demos/component-highcharts)

 ### DataGrid Component